Skip to contents

 marginal_correction

-Which type of correction to use when fitting the skew normal or two-piece Gaussian marginals. "hessian" computes the full Hessian-based correction (slow), "shortcut" (default) computes only diagonals, and "none" applies no correction.
+Which type of correction to use when fitting the skew normal or two-piece Gaussian marginals. "hessian" computes the full Hessian-based correction (slow), "shortcut" (default) computes only diagonals, and "none" (or FALSE) applies no correction.

 sn_fit_logthresh